 - Henry & Sally’s: Oslo’s Mikkeller bar.
 If you know, you know.

-- Torggata Bontaniske: Super cute botanical cocktail bar in the most dreamy, cozy setting.
+- Torggata Bontaniske: This super cute botanical cocktail bar is in the most dreamy, cozy setting.

 - Bar Lardo: A wine bar serving interesting vinos and delicious little plates.